-In July 2022, ViiV Healthcare and the Medicines Patent Pool signed a new voluntary licensing agreement for patents relating to cabotegravir long-acting (LA) for HIV pre-exposure prophylaxis (PrEP) to help enable access in 90 countries.
+In July 2022, ViiV Healthcare and the Medicines Patent Pool (MPP) signed a voluntary licensing agreement for patents related to cabotegravir long-acting (LA) for HIV pre-exposure prophylaxis (PrEP), enabling access in 90 countries.
+In July 2025, this licence was expanded to also cover the use of cabotegravir LA for HIV treatment (in combination with rilpivirine) in the same 90 countries.

 *Please note this page appears twice: under “HIV” and “Long-acting therapeutics”